Teacher Licensure (5-8)

 MCLA requires a concentration or major in education for students seeking a middle school license.
 The middle school licensure program prepares students to become educated and competent teachers.
 The curriculum emphasizes a well-rounded education, early field experiences, and the study of research and knowledge related to effective teaching and learning.

 To fulfill the requirements for a middle school licensure program, students must complete a major in the appropriate liberal arts or sciences and a concentration or major in education.
 In addition, students must also complete a three-credit developmental psychology course.
-A total of 43 credits are required for the major and licensure program.
-Students should meet with an education department advisor during their first year.
-For more information contact the education department.
+A total of 40 credits are required for the Education major and licensure program.
+Students should meet with an education department advisor during their first semester.
+For more information, students should talk to their Education advisor.

 Choice of Liberal Arts/Sciences Major to Accompany Middle School Licensure